withforesight000/roomtemp/README.md

 Happy hacking!

 **Continuous Integration**: A GitHub Actions workflow runs on push and pull requests.
-It performs linting, Playwright E2E tests, Rust unit tests, and generates an `lcov.info` coverage artifact (uploaded on CI runs).
+It performs linting, the Tauri WebDriver end-to-end suite, Rust unit tests, and generates an `lcov.info` coverage artifact (uploaded on CI runs).
 See `.github/workflows/ci.yml` for details.